FIVE SONGS (LIEDER) FOR FOUR-VOICE MEN'S CHORUS, OP. 41

 0:00 [m.
 1]--Stanza 1 (A),

-and 4 is stated twice on each appearance.
-Here, it is given in
+lines 1 and 4 is stated twice on each appearance.
+Here, it

-stark unison and triplet rhythm each time.
-The responses in lines
+is given in stark unison and triplet rhythm each time.
+The

-2, 3, and 5 are given in strong, bold harmony in straight rhythm.
+responses in lines 2, 3, and 5 are given in strong, bold harmony

 0:34 [m.
 1]--Stanza 2 (A),

-of “Schwarz, Rot, Gold” are preserved in the text of this stanza.
+emphasis of “Schwarz, Rot, Gold” are preserved in the text of this

-1. The text reiterated by the lower three parts under the first
+stanza 1.
+The text reiterated by the lower three parts under

 1:05 [m.
 16]--Stanza 3 (B),

-in unison.
-The strong responses of lines 2 and 3 are replaced by
+and in unison.
+The strong responses of lines 2 and 3 are

-a quieter, more ominous dialogue, with the first tenors and basses
+replaced by a quieter, more ominous dialogue, with the first

-imitating the second parts.
-Line 3 briefly shifts the harmony to
+parts.
+Line 3 briefly shifts the harmony to E-flat minor

-4 is given twice again, but now in C-minor harmony rather than
+her!” of line 4 is given twice again, but now in C-minor harmony

-unison.
-Line 5 is as in the first two stanzas, with the accents
+rather than unison.
+Line 5 is as in the first two stanzas,

-on a new text identifying potential adversaries (Danes or
+with the accents on a new text identifying potential adversaries

-musically to the corresponding lines in the first two stanzas.
+identical musically to the corresponding lines in the first two

 ends in E-flat.